anbu123/GNU_Make/README.md

 we can simplify the commands using variables.
 Ex : CC = arm-none-eabi-gcc so that $(CC) will be replaced later.

-After adding CC variables -
+After adding CC variables - File will look like this

 Example:
 main.o : main.c